 • DMT Tool also does basic SNR logging.

-REIN engineers may use a 444B in conjuction with a MW radio to help them locate the source of the REIN.
-It must be stressed that not all engineers will have access to this equipment.
+REIN engineers may use a 444B in conjunction with a MW radio to help them locate the source of the REIN.
+It must be stressed that not all engineers will have access to this equipment as there are very few engineers who are specialised in REIN faults.

 RF Tester 444B